 Less money & less maintenance

 Building a Backyard Chicken Coop can become a family affair in a couple of minutes and trust me; you may enjoy raising these little creatures.
-What other creature can you home in your backyard which provides you with eggs, entertainment and hours of amusement?
+What other creature can you home in your backyard which provides you with eggs, entertainment, possum removal and hours of amusement?